mendix/docs/content/refguide/microflow.md

 #### 2.2.1 Disallow

 The **Disallow** property allows you to specify whether the microflow can be to be executed multiple times concurrently.
-This applies to all end-users who are using the app, not just within one user session.
+This applies to all end-users who is using the app, not just within one user session.

-Disallowing concurrent execution of a microflow is useful if a microflow would interfere with another running instance.
-For example, if it accesses a global resource.
+Disallowing concurrent execution of a microflow can be useful if a microflow would interfere with another running instance.
+For example, if it accessed via a global resource.

 | Option | Description |
 | --- | --- |